 To change a priority’s color, click into the current color and select a new color.
 Once you click out of the color box, the priority color will update.

-The “Verification” tab on Work Orders Settings checks if there are any trades that are not associated with any reasons and if there are any reasons that are not associated with any trades or categories.
+The “Verification” tab on Work Orders Settings checks if there are any categories that are not associated with any reasons and if there are any reasons that are not associated with any work order categories or asset categories.
 Anything listed in the “Verification” tab should be corrected in order to use the “Work Orders” feature as intended.

 In the "Tags" tab, you can create tags that can be applied to work orders.
 Tags can be used to group work orders; for example, if a hurricane caused your location to flood, you could tag each work order that was caused by the hurricane as the hurricane name.
 This would allow you to filter by the tag's name so only work orders with the hurricane's name tag would populate.